aertslab/pycisTopic/README.rst

 **********************

 * If you have **technical questions or problems**, such as bug reports or ideas for new features, please open an issue under the issues tab.
-* If you have **questions about the interpretation of results or your analysis**, please start a Discussion un der the Discussions tab.
+* If you have **questions about the interpretation of results or your analysis**, please start a Discussion under the Discussions tab.